Isabel Allende in Conversation with Jeanette Winterson at The Dancehouse, Manchester, 11 February 2020, from £12 - Book now

-This special event with one of literature’s most enchanting storytellers is presented by Manchester Literature Festival in partnership with the Centre for New Writing and Creative Manchester, and marks the start of MLF’s programme in 2020 and the ushering in of a brand-new decade.
+This special event with one of literature’s most enchanting storytellers is presented by Manchester Literature Festival in partnership with the Centre for New Writing and Creative Manchester, and marks the start of MLF’s programme in 2020 (more here; the full festival runs 2-18 October this year) and the ushering in of a brand-new decade.
 One of Latin America’s greatest authors, and apparently the world’s most widely read Spanish language writer, Isabel Allende is making her first visit to the UK in 12 years, and this is an opportunity to hear her in conversation with our very own Jeanette Winterson, author and Professor of New Writing at The University of Manchester.

 Born in Peru in 1942, raised in Chile and exiled to Venezuela, Isabel Allende is the author of 24 bestselling books – 20 novels and four works of non-fiction – including Daughter Of Fortune and City Of The Beasts and, most recently, In The Midst Of Winter, which came out in 2017.
 Her work has been translated into 42 languages and she is the recipient of over 60 awards including the 2018 National Book Award’s Lifetime Achievement.